 Not sure if you are eligible to apply for refugee green card or green card based on asylum?
 You can free check eligibility through DYgreencard.com without providing any personal information.
 When you are ready to apply, we can help you prepare a complete green card application in such a simple way.
-Moreover, a skilled immigration lawyer will review your entire application to ensure its approval by USCIS.
-Learn more or get started today!
+Get started today!

 2. What documents do I need to apply for refugee green card?

 - Form I-485, Application to Register Permanent Residence or Adjust Status.
 No filing fee is required for this process.
 Refugees are exempt to pay for this application;

 - Proof of your admission to the U.S. as a refugee (for example: copy of your passport showing the entry stamp, I-94 record, letter received reflecting refugee status was granted);

 - Evidence of one-year physical presence in the U.S. (for example: travel history that can be obtained at the Custom and Border Protection website);

 - Two U.S. passport-style photographs.
 Taken no more than 30 days before the application is filed;

 - Copy of your government-issued identity document with photograph (for example: passport);